 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, ASOS reported total carbon emissions of approximately 5,681,000 kg CO2e from its direct operations (Scope 1 and 2) globally, with 2,785,000 kg CO2e from stationary combustion (Scope 1) and 2,896,000 kg CO2e from purchased electricity (Scope 2).
-In the UK, the company recorded total emissions of about 2,147,000 kg CO2e, all from Scope 1 emissions.
-ASOS has set ambitious climate commitments, aiming to achieve carbon neutrality in its direct operations, including offices, fulfilment centres, deliveries, and returns, by 2025.
+In 2023, ASOS reported carbon emissions of approximately 2,147,000 kg CO2e from Scope 1 sources, which include stationary combustion.
+The total market-based emissions for Scope 1 and 2 combined were also about 2,147,000 kg CO2e, while the total location-based emissions reached approximately 6,212,000 kg CO2e.
+This data reflects a slight decrease from 2022, where Scope 1 emissions were about 2,258,000 kg CO2e, and total market-based emissions for Scope 1 and 2 were approximately 2,258,000 kg CO2e.
+ASOS has set ambitious climate commitments, aiming to achieve carbon neutrality in its direct operations (offices, fulfilment centres, deliveries, and returns) by 2025.
 Furthermore, the company has pledged to reach net zero carbon emissions across its entire value chain by 2030.
-This includes a commitment to reduce absolute Scope 1 and 2 greenhouse gas emissions by 87% per thousand orders fulfilled by FY2030/31, using FY2018/19 as a baseline.
-Additionally, ASOS plans to increase its sourcing of renewable electricity from 12% in FY2018/19 to 100% by FY2025/26.
-For Scope 3 emissions, ASOS aims to reduce emissions from purchased goods and services and upstream transportation and distribution by 58.2% per million pounds of revenue by FY2030/31.
-The company also targets that 66% of its suppliers, by emissions covering purchased goods and services, will have set Science-Based Targets by FY2025/26.
-These initiatives reflect ASOS's commitment to sustainability and its proactive approach to addressing climate change within the retail sector.
+This commitment includes a target to reduce absolute Scope 1 and 2 greenhouse gas emissions by 87% per thousand orders fulfilled by FY2030/31, using FY2018/19 as a baseline.
+Additionally, ASOS aims to increase its annual sourcing of renewable electricity from 12% in FY2018/19 to 100% by FY2025/26.
+For Scope 3 emissions, ASOS is committed to reducing emissions from purchased goods and services and upstream transportation and distribution by 58.2% on a per million pound value by FY2030/31, also from a FY2018/19 baseline.
+The company has set a goal for 66% of its suppliers, by emissions covering purchased goods and services, to have established Science-Based Targets (SBTs) by FY2025/26.
+Overall, ASOS's climate strategy is aligned with industry standards and reflects a proactive approach to reducing its carbon footprint while addressing the broader impacts of its supply chain.

 Access structured emissions data, company-specific emission factors, and source documents